tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 Landry.

-Five slack nooses were slung over our town’s large rectangular sign.
+Five slack nooses were draped over our town’s large rectangular sign.
 Four of them already had people in them.
 The rightmost person was Noah.

 The muscular man slid Landry into the last empty noose like a key into a lock.
 He backpedaled from the makeshift gallows to appreciate his work.
-After staring at it for a few minutes, he turned and beckoned to the rambunctious child and three others I couldn’t initially see on the screen: a pair of older twins and a mother figure walking into frame from the same direction the man had arrived.
+After staring at it for a few minutes, he turned and beckoned to the rambunctious child and three others I couldn’t initially see on the screen: a pair of older twins and a mother figure walking into frame from the same direction the man had arrived, all with their own cancerous flowers and bone masks.

 They gathered together in front of the soon-to-be hanged.
 The man wrapped two long arms around his family, the twins on one side, the mother and the small child on the other.
 They marveled at their revenge with reverence, drinking in the spectacle like it was a beautiful sunset or fireworks on New Year's Eve.